MicrosoftDocs/ATADocs/ATPDocs/security-assessment-edit-overly-permissive-template.md

 ms.topic: how-to
 ---

-# Security assessment: Edit overly permissive Certificate Template with privileged EKU (Any purpose EKU or No EKU) (ESC2)
+# Security assessment: Edit overly permissive Certificate Template with privileged EKU (Any purpose EKU or No EKU) (ESC2)  (Preview)

 ## What is an overly permissive certificate template with privileged EKU?